snewhouse/ngs/bin/README.md

 WARN  11:05:27,577 RMDTrackBuilder - Index file /home/pipeman/gatk_resources/Mills_and_1000G_gold_standard.indels.b37.vcf.idx is out of date (index older than input file), deleting and updating the index file
 INFO  11:05:31,699 RMDTrackBuilder - Writing Tribble index to disk for file /home/pipeman/gatk_resources/Mills_and_1000G_gold_standard.indels.b37.vcf.idx
 ```

+## CNV tools to think about
+EXCAVATOR: detecting copy number variants from whole-exome sequencing data @ http://genomebiology.com/2013/14/10/R120

+>We developed a novel software tool, EXCAVATOR, for the detection of copy number variants (CNVs) from whole-exome sequencing data.
+EXCAVATOR combines a three-step normalization procedure with a novel heterogeneous hidden Markov model algorithm and a calling method that classifies genomic regions into five copy number states.
+We validate EXCAVATOR on three datasets and compare the results with three other methods.
+These analyses show that EXCAVATOR outperforms the other methods and is therefore a valuable tool for the investigation of CNVs in largescale projects, as well as in clinical research and diagnostics.
+EXCAVATOR is freely available at http://sourceforge.net/projects/excavatortool/ webcite.